Anyone still driving an American classic car from the early days is surely a proud owner. Since NOS American Motors parts

-American Motors continued its success through the 70's with the introduction of other models like the Hornet and Gremlin; both of which shared many of the same AMC parts and components.
+The company continued its success through the 70's with the introduction of other models like the Hornet and Gremlin; both of which shared many of the same American Motors parts and components.
 The Matador replaced the Rambler as their mid-size offering, and achieved a fair amount of success in its early years.
 What should have been a hit, but fell short of the mark, was the Pacer.
 Since it was underpowered, it was not terribly fun to drive.
-It also didn't share many AMC parts with other cars, which made it expensive to produce.
-However, when fully restored to its original showroom condition, the Pacer still looks fantastic.
+It also didn't share many pieces with the other cars, which made it expensive to produce.
+However, when fully restored to its original showroom condition, the American Motors Pacer still looks fantastic.

-What our customers are saying about parts from CPD
+What our customers are saying about American Motors products from CPD

-"Very good to deal with.
-I would buy from them again."
+"Excellent selection and very good to deal with.
+I would buy American Motors parts online from them again."

 - Erik H., Willis, Virginia

-CarPartsDiscount.com is not associated with the American Motors Corporation (AMC) in any manner.
-All images and references to the American Motors name, vehicle model names, logo and shapes are for reference and identification only.
+CarPartsDiscount.com is not associated with the above carmaker in any manner.
+All images and references to the marque, vehicle model names, logo and shapes are for reference and identification only.
 All trademarks, tradenames and/or service marks are the property of their respective holders.